Altenkirchen (Westerw) station: Passenger services

 Altenkirchen (Westerwald) station lies on the Oberwesterwald Railway (Au (Sieg)–Altenkirchen (Westerwald)–Westerburg–Limburg (Lahn) (timetable route 461), which was operated between December 2004 and December 2014 by vectus Verkehrsgesellschaft and since December 2014 by Dreiländerbahn, a subsidiary of Hessische Landesbahn.
 Each day, the line is served by hourly RB 90 (Westerwald-Sieg-Bahn) services under the Rhineland-Palatinate regular-interval integrated timetable on behalf of Zweckverband SPNV Nord (northern Rhineland-Palatinate rail transport association).
 Additional services run on the Betzdorf–Altenkirchen section from Monday to Friday during the peak hour meaning that there are services at 30-minute intervals.

 The line was served from 1998 by older, refurbished Stadler GTW 2/6 railcars and since 2006 by newer Coradia LINT 27 (class 640) and two-part LINT 41 (class 648) railcars manufactured by ALSTOM LHB.

 Freight traffic

 Freight is handled at Altenkirchen operating over the Holzbach Valley Railway (Siershahn–Altenkirchen railway).
 Since 2006, Westerwaldbahn GmbH (WEBA) has been serving freight customers by rail on the Selters–Raubach–Altenkirchen route, including a siding in Neitersen and the Schutztankbau company in Selters, where the line runs between the factory buildings.
 Class On Rail DH 1004 diesel locomotives are used.

 Bus services

 Regional bus services are mostly operated by the Rhenus-Veniro Group-owned company Martin Becker.

+Altenkirchen station is located in the area of Verkehrsverbund Rhein-Mosel (VRM).